rosslh/rosshill.ca/README.md

 Built with SvelteKit.

-© Copyright 2015-2021, Ross Hill.
+Copyright © 2015 Ross Hill.
 All Rights Reserved.